top of page

 Created by Michelle Obama, a national, nonpartisan initiative on a mission to change the culture around voting and to increase participation in each and every election by helping to close the race and age gap.

 Mission is to make it easier for everyone to find and understand the government services and information they need.
-Find answers to common questions about voting in the United States.
+Provides answers to common questions about voting in the United States.
+Comprehensive resources for public including voter registration; where and how to vote; how to decide who to vote for; state and local election offices; congressional, state and local elections; voting and election laws.